How To Memorize Names Of Large Groups Of People

-Post Two: The Ultimate Trick To Remembering Names
+Post 2: The Ultimate Trick to Remembering Names

 Remembering people’s names when you meet them one by one can be enough of a challenge, so what about those times when you’re at a party or a meeting and you are introduced to multiple people at once?
 Here’s my spin on an old technique that I call the DJ Hook.